top of page

 +

-It was nearly dawn when they gathered in the service kitchen, the hour when night-shift blurred with morning-shift.
+It was nearly dawn when they gathered in the service kitchen, the hour when night-shift blurred into morning-shift.
 The fluorescent light hummed.
 Coffee steamed in mismatched mugs.
-Their voices hovered at the level of breath, careful because the house always felt like it listened.
+Their voices hovered at the level of breath, careful because the house always listened.

 Lisa rubbed her hands over her arms, warming the goosebumps that hadn’t left since she found Saoirse in the eastern hall.